IHTSDO/snomed-term-extractor/README.md

   --release-files=SnomedCT_InternationalRF2_PRODUCTION_20230131T120000Z.zip \
   --extract-concept-and-descendants=387713003
 ```
 This will create a file named `SNOMED-CT_TermExtract_Surgical-procedure_20230131.txt`.
+[Here is an extract sample](https://gist.github.com/kaicode/66aee88e1549335b5f86a45bcb86803a) with the first 10 lines.